Broccoli-Cheddar Soup with Parmesan is so delicious! Made with 2% milk plus half and half for a perfectly creamy soup that’s not heavy.

-I started making this lightened up broccoli and cheese soup two years ago, when I became jealous that my daughter was frequently ordering a heavier version of this at Panera.
-I mean, what the heck, I can make soup too, right?
+I started making this broccoli-cheddar soup with Parmesan five years ago, when I became jealous that my daughter was frequently ordering a heavier version at Panera.

 Yes, and it’s one of our favorites.

 As soon as I get a whiff of its delicious aroma, I’m transported back to my sophomore year in high school, otherwise known as “That Time I Joined Ski Club Even Though I’m Afraid of Heights.”